Written byVain Rowe

 Share it to help more people who encounter the same question right now!

-Does free NTFS-3G support macOS Big Sur/Catalina?
+Does free NTFS-3G support macOS Ventura/Monterey/Big Sur?

-No. NTFS-3G is an open source and cross-platform NTFS driver.
+No. NTFS-3G is an open-source and cross-platform NTFS driver.
 But for macOS, it's only compatible with macOS 10.12 Sierra and earlier.

-iBoysoft NTFS for Mac is now able to support NTFS for macOS Big Sur/Big Sur/Catalina/High Sierra.
+iBoysoft NTFS for Mac is now able to support NTFS for macOS Ventura to macOS High Sierra.
 It is an effective NTFS for Mac tool that allows you to mount, unmount, read and write NTFS on Mac.

-Moreover, any external drives including SD cards, external hard drives, USB flash drives, etc. formatted with other files systems (except for APFS) can be reformatted to NTFS on Mac with iBoysoft NTFS for Mac.
+Moreover, any external drives including SD cards, external hard drives, USB flash drives, etc. formatted with other file systems (except for APFS) can be reformatted to NTFS on Mac with iBoysoft NTFS for Mac.